Functions

 SUM

-function returns the sum of all non-null values under the column given as a parameter.
+The SUM function returns the sum of all non-null values under the column given as a parameter.

 SELECT SUM(price) FROM products;